JKorf/Binance.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 For discussion and/or questions around the CryptoExchange.Net and implementation libraries, feel free to join.

 ## Release notes
+* Version 8.6.3 - 19 Jun 2023
+    * Fixed trading rules check not actually applying to the parameters send when placing an order with the socket client

 * Version 8.6.2 - 22 May 2023
     * Added orderId filter to futures GetUserTradesAsync endpoints
     * Fixed missing writers for BinanceSymbolFilter serialization